ezautorres/Natural-Language-Processing-CIMAT/README.md

 Through this course, I developed hands-on skills in:

-- Building text classification pipelines with custom tokenization and feature extraction
+- Constructing text classification pipelines with custom tokenization and feature extraction
 - Training and evaluating classical models (Naive Bayes, SVMs) and neural models (BiGRU, Transformers, HAN)
 - Designing hierarchical and multitask neural networks for user profiling
 - Using attention mechanisms to interpret model behavior